allan-gounden/how-to-secure-your-win11-pc/README.md

  - Try to use open source software whenever possible

- - Try to use a VPN
+ - Try to use a VPN (WARNING: Application Guard does not use the VPN connection in the default configuration!)

  - You can do additional steps for privacy concerns (not covered in this guide).
 This guide should make your Windows 11 PC really hard to hack but you still will be tracked!
 Nothing is 100% safe.
 The Germans (government, industry, billionaires etc.) should not be able to hack you (except with expensive 0-days.
 They should get fixed fast and are finite.
 Maybe play the honeypot \*g\*), maybe the NSA.
 Always install the newest updates and do not do anything illegal!